-So how do I choose the Online College that’s best for me?
+So how do I choose the College that’s best for me?

 Choosing the school that best fits your unique needs can be a hugely difficult task.
 Sorting through hundreds of schooling options can be intimidating or downright overwhelming.
 That’s why we’ve hand-selected the very best schools based on the factors most important for busy students like you!

-With that said, if you’re still unsure of the specific program you’re looking for or just want to get a general idea of schools offering online programs, take a look at our introductory list of the top thirty-two online colleges based on overall value.
-Each of these schools is fully accredited and offers at the very least several fully online degree programs.
+With that said, if you’re still unsure of the specific program you’re looking for or just want to get a general idea of schools offering online and on-campus programs, take a look at our introductory list of the top thirty-two colleges based on overall value.
+Each of these schools is fully accredited and offers at the very least several fully-online degree programs.

-Here are the Top 32 Best Value Schools for 2018:
+Here are the Top 32 Best Value Schools of 2018

 1. Harvard University